 The question stung.

-“I don’t want to talk about that,” Leila growled.
+“I don’t want to talk about that, and it’s none of your business,” Leila growled.
 Elliot quirked a brow.

 “All your business is now my business.
-I heard before our Alpha came to claim you two weeks ago, your Alpha was about to announce your mating.
-I need to know if we are going to have any problems.”
+I heard before my Alpha came to claim you two weeks ago, your Alpha was about to announce your mating to him.
+I need to know if we are going to have problems.”
 Elliot said.
 Leila ground her teeth for a moment as she debated not answering him.
 But it didn’t seem like there was much point denying it.

 “No, not that way.
 I loved him as a friend.”
 Leila said bitterly.